Pedro Porro: Girona

 On 28 November 2017, before even appearing with the reserves, Porro made his first team debut by coming on as a late substitute for goalscorer Johan Mojica in a 1–1 away draw against Levante, for the season's Copa del Rey.
 He made his first appearance for the B-side five days later, playing the last seven minutes in a 0–0 Segunda División B draw at Ebro.

-Porro scored his first senior goals on 6 May 2018, netting a brace in a 3–0 away win against Villarreal B. On 2 July, he renewed his contract until 2022, and featured the most of the pre-season as a right back.

-Porro made his La Liga debut on 17 August 2018, starting in the right back in a 0–0 home draw against Real Valladolid.
+Porro scored his first senior goals on 6 May 2018, scoring twice in a 3–0 away win against Villarreal B. On 2 July, he renewed his contract until 2022, and played most of the pre-season as a right back.
+Porro made his La Liga debut on 17 August 2018, starting as right back in a 0–0 home draw against Real Valladolid.
 The following day, he extended his contract for a further year.

-Porro established himself as a starter under Eusebio Sacristán, being a first-choice ahead of Aday Benítez and replacing departed Pablo Maffeo.
-He scored his first professional goal on 31 January 2019, netting his team's only in a 1–3 cup loss at Real Madrid.
+Porro established himself as a starter under Eusebio Sacristán, becoming first choice ahead of Aday Benítez and replacing departed Pablo Maffeo.
+He scored his first professional goal on 31 January 2019, his team's only goal in a 1–3 cup loss at Real Madrid.

 Manchester City

 On 8 August 2019, Porro signed for Manchester City, for a reported fee of £11 million.

+Loan to Real Valladolid

 Upon signing for Manchester City, Porro was immediately loaned to Real Valladolid in La Liga for one season.
-The side had an option to make a permanent move, and after playing 13 league games, helping the Pucelanos to a 13th place finish, Real Valladolid opted to not exercise their buy to sign Porro.
+The club had an option to make a permanent move, and after playing 13 league games, helping the Pucelanos to a 13th place finish, Real Valladolid opted to not exercise their option to sign Porro on a permanent basis.